 How to Fix a Chipped or Cracked Windshield

-Whether you’re getting your car ready for sale or simply trying to restore it to like-new condition, there are plenty of DIY repairs you can perform—from restoring headlights with toothpaste to removing scratches from your car.
+Whether you’re getting your car ready for sale or simply trying to restore it to like-new condition, there are plenty of DIY repairs you can perform—from restoring headlights with toothpaste, to removing scratches from your car, to removing dents with a plunger!
 Another important way to keep your car looking good is to fix windshield crack and chips.
 While windshield chip repair is a pretty simple repair that you can perform at home, you’ll want to go to an expert to take care of bigger windshield crack repair or to at least get advice on how to stop a windshield crack from spreading.
 The following step-by-step guide is for fixing a small chip in the windshield.

 Step-by-Step Windshield Chip Repair